 Back in 2018, Dean Fitzsimmons’ life’s work was on trial in federal court, as Students For Fair Admissions argued that Harvard discriminates against Asian American applicants in its admissions process.
 It’s a claim he categorically denied at the time.
 It’s a claim he categorically denies to this day, as America’s highest court has scrutinized Harvard’s admissions practices, which may not hold constitutional muster.

-Who is Dean Fitzsimmons?
+Who Is Harvard’s Dean William Fitzsimmons?

-Krantz goes on, “Growing up just 20 miles from Cambridge, he had never heard about Harvard until he read about it in an encyclopedia.
+Krantz continued, “Growing up just 20 miles from Cambridge, he had never heard about Harvard until he read about it in an encyclopedia.
 Now he golfs with millionaires…Talk to people who have known Fitz, as everyone calls him, since he was an 18-year-old with a severe crew cut, and they’ll tell you he’s still the same man.
 He has traded the buzzed hair for graying temples and wire-framed spectacles, but he has managed to guard the humility, fairness, and boyish sense of humor that have been his since childhood.”

 We at Ivy Coach believe that Dean Fitzsimmons is a man of great integrity.
 He wishes to make Harvard — his Harvard — the most diverse and inclusive university in the world.
 Indeed, he should be commended for his many efforts in stewarding this dream for the university because the rest of America’s schools tend to follow in lockstep when Harvard leads.
 Each highly selective university in America has grown more diverse and inclusive over the last four decades — very much in Harvard’s image.